Yaqiang/numjy/README.md

 # numjy
 Numeric package for Jython

-Build NumJy with maven and copy numpy folder into Lib -> site-packages folder of Jython.
+Build NumJy with maven and copy numjy folder into Lib -> site-packages folder of Jython.
 Run Jython and import numjy:

 ```python
 >>> import numjy as np